graphology/presentations/fosdem2017/presentation.md

 [['John', {age: 34}], ...]
 ```

 ---

 ### Labels & weights & ... ?
-(1/2)

-Some libraries tend to give a special meaning to certain attributes because they are important in *theory*.

-But why create new semantics for something which is exactly the same as attributes?

-Most utilities in the standard library acknowledge this fact by hitting some attribute names by convention but let you customize the name if you need.

-What's more, graphs often tend to foster completely different terminologies for the same things (nodes, vertices etc.)

----

-### Labels & weights & ... ?
-(2/2)

-An example:
+No special treatment for labels & weights etc. They are just attributes like any other.

 ```js
 import hits from 'graphology-hits';